reedu-reengineering-education/AusReis/README.md

 Create a new bucket in the administration console, e.g. `ausreis-bucket`.

-4. Configuration of the environment variables:
+4. Set environment variables:

-Add the following variables to the `.env` file:
+Most environment variables can be left as they are.
+Only the `MINIO_SECRET_KEY` must be defined to ensure access to the MinIO server.
+All other variables are already provided with default values that should work in a local development environment:

+- `MINIO_SECRET_KEY`: Required, enter your own secure password here.
+- `MINIO_ENDPOINT`: By default `http://localhost:9000`
+- `MINIO_ACCESS_KEY`: By default `admin`
+- `MINIO_BUCKET`: By default `ausreis-bucket`
+- `MINIO_REGION`: By default `us-east-1`

+_Example for the `.env` file configuration:_

 ```bash
 MINIO_ENDPOINT=http://localhost:9000